phluid61/internet-drafts/file-scheme/draft.md

 __Differences from RFC 1738__

-In {{RFC1738}} a file URL always started with the token "file://", followed by an authority and a "/".
+In {{RFC1738}} a file URL always started with the token "file://", followed by an (optionally blank) authority and a "/".
 That "/" was not considered part of the path.
 This implies that the correct encoding for a file path in a UNIX-like environment would have been:

 ~~~~~~~~~~
      token     + authority + slash + path